cmb69/portable_xh/README.txt

 Usage
 -----

-Open Portable_XH(.bat) in the installation's top level folder.
+Open Portable_XH(.exe) in the installation's top level folder.
 This will power up the webserver and open the default browser pointing at the CMSimple_XH installation.
-The minimized window "Portable_XH" serves as temporary server log;
+If you want to shut down the webserver just close the window.
+As long as the webserver is running, you can navigate to <http://localhost:8080/>
-if you want to shut down the webserver just close the window.
-As long as the webserver is running, you can navigate to <http://localhost:8080/> to view the start page of the CMSimple_XH installation, which resides in the www/ subfolder.
+to view the start page of the CMSimple_XH installation, which resides in the www/ subfolder.

 How to use CMSimple_XH is described in its Wiki
 <http://www.cmsimple-xh.org/wiki/doku.php>.
 If you have questions feel free to